haileznabu/PLP-Vibe-Coding-Hackathon-3.0/README.md

-# AI Study Buddy
+# MindLink AI Study Buddy

-AI Study Buddy is a smart learning platform that helps students study more effectively using AI-powered tools.
+MindLink AI Study Buddy is a smart learning platform that helps students study more effectively using AI-powered tools.
 The app provides three main features:

 - **Smart Flashcards:** Paste your study notes and let AI generate interactive flashcards to help you memorize key concepts.
 - **Mind Map Generator:** Enter a topic and AI will create an interactive mind map to help you visualize connections and concepts.